ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/08-frontend-cicd/index.md

 I made changes to the last few steps, as a result of a challenge that I encountered.
 Currently, there seems to be no native Terraform method of invalidating the CloudFront distribution cache.
 I would like to do this following each change to infrastructure, which will most frequently be updates to the CV itself, so that the latest version is served as soon as possible.

 AWS CLI can handle the task with the [cloudfront create-invalidation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudfront/create-invalidation.html) command, and this can be run as a GitHub Actions step.
-The next issue is that this command requires the CloudFront distribution ID, and since I didn't want to hardcode this, I needed a way to extract the value from Terraform.
+The next issue is that this command requires the CloudFront distribution ID, and since I can't hard-code this, I needed a way to extract the value from Terraform.
 This can be accomplished with [Terraform Output Values](https://developer.hashicorp.com/terraform/language/values/outputs) such as the following:

 ```hcl
 output "cf_id" {